ditkrg/rabbit_carrots/README.md

 # RabbitCarrots

-RabbitCarrots is a simple background task based on rake to handle the consumption of RabbitMQ message in Rails applications.
+RabbitCarrots is a simple background worker to handle the consumption of RabbitMQ message in Rails applications.
 It is an opinionated library that solves the consumption of messages among  microservices, given the following conditions:

 1. RabbitMQ is used as an event bus for communication.
 2. Messages are routed using a single exchange, multiple routing keys.